alchemyplatform/aa-sdk/site/guides/transferring-ownership.md

 head:
   - - meta
     - property: og:title
-      content: How to Transfer Ownership of a Smart Account
+      content: How to Transfer Ownership of a smart account
   - - meta
     - name: description
       content: Follow this guide to transfer ownership of a smart account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.